-All publications produced through Graphic arts Services will follow their normal flow up until the final proof stage.
-Once Graphic Arts receive the final proof, the job will be reviewed by the Director of Public Relations.
+All publications produced through Graphic Arts Services will follow their normal flow until the final proof stage.
+Once Graphic Arts receive the final proof, the job will be reviewed by the Marketing & Communications Department.
 If any major changes need to be made, the person responsible for the job will be contacted.
 However, this is not anticipated and this extra proofing is being done only to provide a safeguard to catch typos or errors in factual information.
-All jobs going off campus constituents or being given to prospective students will require the signature of the Director of Public Relations before printing.
+All jobs going to off-campus constituents or prospective students will require the approval of the Marketing & Communications Department before printing.

-A number of offices now have desktop publishing capabilities and are using laser printers to print their own brochures.
-It should be noted that brochures designed and/or printed by individual offices and being mailed off campus or given to prospective students must also be approved by the Director of Public Relations.
+A number of offices are now printing their own brochures..
+It should be noted that brochures designed and/or printed by individual offices and being mailed off campus or given to prospective students must also be approved by the Marketing & Communications Department.

-In addition, those publications not typeset by Graphic Arts Services but scheduled to be printed by the AU Print Shop will require the PR Director’s signature before the completion of the job.
-Also jobs produced/printed off campus must follow the same guidelines as those on campus.
-This, again, only applies to items either sent off campus or given to prospective students.
+In addition, those publications not typeset by Graphic Arts Services but scheduled to be printed by the AU Print Shop will require the approval of the Marketing & Communications Department before the completion of the job.
+Jobs produced or printed off campus must follow the same guidelines as those on campus.

 An independent student group may make use of the University’s name in its title, publications or letterhead, but may not use the name in a manner that in any way would constitute an endorsement, approval or underwriting of any organization, product, activity, service, or contract by Ashland University.